petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 ## Color Palette Configuration

 The color palette JSON configuration creates a color selector you can implement for cases where you must select a color.
-Unlike the [color picker configuration](#color-picker-configuration), it only provides options based on the theme colors configured in the currently used [Style Book](../../../site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md)'s color system.
+Unlike the [color picker configuration](#color-picker-configuration), it only provides options based on the theme colors configured in the currently used [style book](../../../site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md)'s color system.

 This configuration creates a color palette field called `textColor`: